-Name of the Holding Company As at March 31, 2018 As at March 31, 2017 Reliance Infrastructure Limited and its nominees 500.00 500.00
+Name of the Holding Company As at March 31, 2019 As at March 31, 2018 Reliance Infrastructure Limited and its nominees 500.00 500.00

-(iii) Details of shareholders holding more than 5% shares in the company a.The Company has only one class of equity shares having a par value of Rs.10 per share.
+(iii) Details of shareholders holding more than 5% shares in the company a.
+The Company has only one class of equity shares having a par value of Rs.10 per share.
 Each holder of equity shares is entitled to one vote per share.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-(iii) Details of Shareholders holding more than 3/8 shares in the company Name of the Shareholders As at Ma rch 31, 2018 As at Ma rch 31, 2017 No. of Shares % held No. of Shares % held Reliance Infrastructure Limited and its nominees 50,000 100 50,000 100 b, The Company declares and pays dividend in Indian Rupees.
+Name of the Shareholders As at March 31, 2019 As at March 31, 2018 No. of Shares % held No. of Shares % held Reliance Infrastructure Limited and its nominees 50,000 100 50,000 100 b.
+The Company declares and pays dividend in Indian Rupees.
 The Dividend proposed by the board of directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.